damus-io/damus/README.md

   1. Search their username in the search bar at the top of the 🔍 Global Feed and click their profile
   2. Tap the 🔑 icon which will copy their pubkey to your clipboard
   3. Go back to your 🏠 Personal Feed and tap the blue + button to compose your Note
-  4. Add @ direcly followed by the pubkey (e.g., `@npub1xtscya34g58tk0z605fvr788k263gsu6cy9x0mhnm87echrgufzsevkk5s`)
+  4. Add @ directly followed by the pubkey (e.g., `@npub1xtscya34g58tk0z605fvr788k263gsu6cy9x0mhnm87echrgufzsevkk5s`)
 - You can also long-press a Note to grab their User ID aka pubkey or Note ID to link directly to a Note.
-- Currently you can't delete your Notes in the iOS app
+- Currently, you can't delete your Notes in the iOS app
 - Share images by pasting the image url which you can grab from imgbb, imgur, etc. (i.e., `(https://i.ibb.co/2SHZbwm/alpha60.jpg)`).
-Currently images only load for people you follow in the 🏠 Personal Feed.
-Images are not automatically loaded in 🔍 Global Feed
+Currently, images only load for people you follow in the 🏠 Personal and 🔍 Global Feeds.
+Images from accounts not being followed are not automatically loaded in 🔍 Global Feed
 - Engaging with Notes
   - 💬 Replying to a Note: Tap the chat icon underneath the note.
 This will show up in the users’ notifications and in your 🏠 Personal and 🔍 Global Feeds
   - ♺ Reposts: Tap the repost icon which will show up in your 🏠 Personal and 🔍 Global Feeds